Are you unhappy with how you look? Are the few extra pounds around your midsection stubbornly holding on? Do you want to lose weight and keep it off?

 That could be one of the following, all of the following, or just a few of them.

 You might even already be doing some of these things and that's great!

 Water is an essential part of metabolic processes.
-Water distributes nutrients and removes toxins and waste from the body after the metabolic processes have finished.
+Water distributes nutrients and removes toxins ... all of which happens after the metabolic processes have finished.

 Without it, your metabolic rate slows.
-Therefore, consuming a minimum of 100 to 120 oz of water a day is a great starting point for helping to improve your metabolism!
+Therefore, consuming a minimum of 100 to 120 oz of water a day is a great starting point to improve your metabolism!

 Superfoods are foods that are typically full of phytonutrients, antioxidants, and enzymes that your body can utilize to help it operate more efficiently.

-Examples include spirulina, beets, alfalfa sprouts, berries, broccoli, wheat grass, and spinach.
+Examples include spirulina, beets, alfalfa sprouts, berries, wheat grass, and spinach.